graveja0/health-care-markets/README.md

 Object](README_files/figure-gfm/unnamed-chunk-11-1.png)

-The underlying market structure of Philadelphia-area hospitals starts to become more clear in this representation of the data.
-For example, we see that ZIP codes tend to cluster around a certain set of hospitals.
-In the lower left, for example, we see that Holy Reedeemer, Nazareth, Aria-Jefferson and Jeanes Hospital tend to draw on patients from similar ZIP codes.
+The underlying market structure of Philadelphia-area hospitals starts to become a bit more clear in this representation of the data.
+Again, we see that ZIP codes tend to cluster around certain sets of hospitals.
+For example, Holy Reedeemer, Nazareth, Aria-Jefferson and Jeanes Hospital all tend to draw on patients from similar ZIP codes.
 By comparison, Mercy Fitzgerald, the UPenn Hospitals, and Lankeneau Medical Center draw patients from a different cluster of ZIPs.

 Next we will take this bipartite matrix and transform it into a unipartite matrix summarizing the total number of shared hospital connections between ZIP codes.
-For example, if ZIP A sends 100 patients to a given hospital, and ZIP B sends 100 patients to that hospital, then ZIPs A and B are connected.
+Here, we will define two ZIPs as “connected” if, for one or more hospitals, at least 10% of the patients from that ZIP are treated at the hospital.
+Thus, if 15% of patients from ZIP A and 25% of patients from ZIP B go to Hospital 1, those two ZIPs would be connected.
+However if just 1% of patients from ZIP A and 25% of patients from ZIP B go to the hospital, those ZIPs would not be counted as connected.

 The plot below provides visualization of the unipartite network of ZIP codes in Philadelphia county.
 Again, we can see clear “clustering” of